Things to Do in Palma de Mallorca in May

 Serra de Tramuntana Mountain Hiking

-Palma Cathedral and Old Town Cultural Tours
+Old Town Palma Walking and Cultural Tours

-Traditional Market and Food Tours
+Traditional Market Tours and Cooking Experiences

 May Events & Festivals